If you feel like your paycheck disappears every month, you are not the only one.

 Start writing down what you spend.

-Tracking your spending is the first real step to gaining control of your money.
+Tracking your spending is the first real step to getting control of your money.

 Now I know what some people think when they hear that.

-But let’s look at it a different way.
+But it helps to look at it a different way.

 Think back to when you first learned to ride a bike.